 - Question: Is the carbon fiber D-Tube suited to the task of accommodating differing string tensions?

 My guitars are already light, as I incorporate carbon fiber in other components.
 The only metal on my instruments, apart from the strings, is found in the tuning machines.
 Responsiveness and sustain are much more noticeable than with the average acoustic guitar.
 Though I have not yet measured it, I believe the addition of the carbon fiber D-tube may have actually increased that sustain!

 Update: In my guitars having no center soundhole (where I incorporate my Shoulder Port design), the soundboards are noticeably more responsive using necks having D-Tubes.
 When the soundboard is vibrated at the resonant frequency of the box, I can measure greater responsiveness in the soundboard as I move toward the neck block.
 On these guitars I tie my carbon fiber and wood laminate bracing into the neck block, and I suspect this more integrated approach improves the overall rigidity of the string path, from nut to saddle.

 At the outset of this article, I asked two questions about truss rods that I believe I can now answer:

 - Question: Is a truss rod really necessary?

 - Question: What would happen if it were ...replaced with ...carbon fiber?

-- I can build a noticeably lighter guitar having increased sustain.
+- I can build a noticeably lighter guitar having increased sustain and improved overall tone.